-As Rozzie Bound explores the possibility of becoming a cooperatively owned and operated bookstore, we want to provide helpful resources about cooperatives.
+As Rozzie Bound explores the possibility of becoming a worker and consumer owned cooperative, we want to provide some helpful resources about cooperatives.
+You can also read about the Eight Cooperative Principals utilized by cooperatives around the world.

 Cooperative and Solidarity Economy Bookshelf